Prapthi564/MPPC23-Power-Apps/lab3/README.md

 As you can see, the last deployed solution version and last deployed date time are visible here.

-### Test if the solution was correctly deployed to QA
+###  Task 3: Test if the solution was correctly deployed to QA

+In this task, you will verify the successful deployment of the solution to the QA environment by opening the apps and adding test data to ensure they function correctly.

 1. Of course, you want to see for yourself if the deployment was successful, so select the **Go to this environment** button in the `Deploy to QA` stage.